Neymar: Brazilian magician and marketing gold

 "When you reach the status where people want to be like you, that makes you priceless for brands and that is what he has managed."

-His image off the field has been damaged by tax fraud cases in his homeland and in Spain over the murky deal that brought him to Barca from Santos in 2013.

-But other global stars have fallen foul of tax authorities since, including Messi, whilst Cristiano Ronaldo also faces allegations of tax fraud.

-Neymar is still one of the most marketable athletes in the world, and that is one of the biggest reasons why he commanded a new world record for his services.
+His status as one of the most marketable athletes in the is one of the biggest reasons why he commanded a new world record for his services.

-His every move has been followed by his near 80 million Instagram followers as the deal edged closer.

-On the pitch, his skill is there for all to see too, his 'rainbow flicks' prove that.